bonfire-networks/bonfire-nix/README.md

 ### 3. Secrets

 The Bonfire module is able to load secrets stored as files, so you are free to choose whichever option you prefer to provision and rotate them.
-One option to provision secrets as files in a Guix aware way is [sops-nix](https://github.com/Mic92/sops-nix).
-You can refer to [`sops-guix`' tutorial for a more in depth explaination](https://github.com/Mic92/sops-nix/tree/master?tab=readme-ov-file#usage-example).
+One option to provision secrets as files in a Nix aware way is [sops-nix](https://github.com/Mic92/sops-nix).
+You can refer to [`sops-nix`' tutorial for a more in depth explaination](https://github.com/Mic92/sops-nix/tree/master?tab=readme-ov-file#usage-example).

 #### `age` keys